 Financial and Operational Targets.
 Consistent with prior years, a substantial percentage of the funding for the 2007 annual bonus plan was determined by the achievement of financial performance targets based on the board-approved corporate budget for the year.
-For each named executive officer other than Mr. Dwyer and Dr. Matros, the achievement of financial performance targets represented 70% of the funding for the annual bonus, and the financial performance targets consisted of sales, EBITDA (as adjusted to remove the impact of legacy asbestos income and expense as well as discontinued operations) and working capital turns (each as adjusted to negate the effects of foreign currency exchange rates).
+For each named executive officer other than Mr. Dwyer and Dr. Matros, the achievement of financial performance targets represented 70% of the funding for the annual bonus, and the financial performance targets consisted of sales, Adjusted EBITDA and working capital turns (each as adjusted to negate the effects of foreign currency exchange rates).
 The board chose these metrics, as it has in recent years, as we believe these are the three performance metrics which most influence and support our growth and, as a result, shareholder value.

 For each of Mr. Dwyer and Dr. Matros, the achievement of financial performance targets represented 75% of the funding of his annual bonus.
 The financial performance targets applicable to Mr. Dwyer and Dr. Matros included each of the performance metrics discussed above which are applicable to our "corporate" named executive officers; however, the board believed that the financial metrics for Mr. Dwyer's and Dr. Matros' potential annual bonus should be based primarily on the business unit that each oversees, and not the company as a whole.
-Thus, 65% of each of Mr. Dwyer's and Dr. Matros' potential bonus was based on the achievement of sales, EBITDA (as adjusted) and working capital turns with respect to their respective business units (which, for Mr. Dwyer only, was adjusted to negate the effects of foreign currency exchange rates due to the fact that Mr. Dwyer's business unit includes more than one currency type).
+Thus, 65% of each of Mr. Dwyer's and Dr. Matros' potential bonus was based on the achievement of sales, Adjusted EBITDA and working capital turns with respect to their respective business units (which, for Mr. Dwyer only, was adjusted to negate the effects of foreign currency exchange rates due to the fact that Mr. Dwyer's business unit includes more than one currency type).
 The additional 10% of each of Mr. Dwyer's and Dr. Matros' potential bonus was based on achievement of the company-wide sales target for the year.